rubyworks/rubytest/README.md

 Ruby Test uses the [ANSI](http://rubyworks.github.com/ansi) gem for color output.

-Because of the "foundational" nature of this library we will look at removing this dependencies for future versions, but for early development the requirements does the job and does it well.
+Because of the "foundational" nature of this library we will look at removing this dependency for future versions, but for early development the requirements does the job and does it well.